Features

 What Recovery Actually Looks Like

-Here's what recovery from ADHD burnout is not: adding a morning routine, starting a journaling habit, committing to a new productivity system.
+Here's what recovery from ADHD burnout is not: adding a morning routine, starting a journaling habit, or committing to a new productivity system.

 Adding demands to a depleted system doesn't fill the tank.
 It drains it faster.